Using the Maps collection | National Library of Australia (NLA)

 Finding maps

 • Some items in the Maps collection are not suitable for delivery to the Special Collections Reading Room.
 If you have requested an oversize map or a globe, you may need to view the item elsewhere.
-Please Ask a Librarian to arrange this.
+Please arrange this via Ask a Librarian.

 • Some fragile maps materials, including some rare atlases, are not available to request.
 If you can demonstrate a need to access these materials, submit your request to Ask a Librarian.